Teapa Municipality

-Teapa is a municipality in the Mexican state of Tabasco.
-Located in the southeastern part of the country near the Gulf of Mexico and bordering Chiapas.
-Known as a "Magical Town" for its stunning landscape and traditions, its main attractions include the Grutas de Coconá caves and the historic Estación del Ferrocarril.
-It's also a significant center for banana production.
+Teapa is a municipality in the Mexican state of Tabasco, located in the southeastern part of the country near the Gulf of Mexico and bordering the state of Chiapas.
+Declared a Pueblo Mágico (Magic Town) for its landscape and traditions, its main attractions include the Grutas de Coconá caves and the historic Estación del Ferrocarril.
+It is also a significant center for banana production.

 Etymology

-Its name comes from the Nahuatl words "Tetl and apan", which mean "river over stones" or "stone's river".
+The name Teapa comes from the Nahuatl words tetl and apan, which mean "river over stones" or "stone's river".
 It refers to one of the rivers that crosses the town.

 Geography

-The municipal seat is Teapa city, and possess a division constituted by 18 ejidos, 15 ranches, 1 populated, 6 neighborhoods and 1 villa.
+The municipal seat is the city of Teapa.
+The municipality is divided into 18 ejidos, 15 ranches, 1 populated, 6 neighborhoods and 1 villa.
 Its territorial extension is 679.78 km2, which corresponds to 2.76% of the state total; this places the municipality 16th in territorial extension.
 There is a border to the north with the municipalities of Centro and Jalapa; and in the south, east and west with the state of Chiapas.
 According to the results presented for the 2nd population and home count from 2005, the municipality has a population of 49,262 people.